 Getting Started at Rancho Bernardo Yoga San Diego

 All of our classes are ongoing and open on a drop in basis.
 When you are ready to try out a class, just show up.
-To view when class times are, visit our schedules page.
+To view when class times are, visit our schedule page.
 For your first class, please plan to arrive 10-15 minutes early, to fill out our welcome form and alert the teacher to any injuries or limitations you might have.
 For your safety and the safety of your fellow students, please respect everyone’s path and attend only the level of class recommended.

 Arrive a few minutes before class.
 Do not enter or leave the asana room during chanting, meditation or savasana.
 If you arrive late, enter the room quietly and take a seat.
 Unroll your mat once people are up and moving.

 Wear comfortable, non-constricting clothes that allow you to move freely.
 Do not wear perfume of any kind.